 Have you disabled notifications?
 A silent push notification is used to verify the authenticity of your device during the sign in process.
 In some cases your device may have notifications disabled globally or specifically for EasyRoutes Delivery Driver.

 Remedy: Refer to Apple's support site on steps to re-enable notifications.

 Is your country supported for phone number authentication?

-Refer to the Google's support article for a list of supported countries.
+Refer to Google's support article for a list of supported countries.
 Even if your country is supported there may be a temporary mobile phone carrier issue that can prevent SMS messages from being delivered.
 Depending on which country your store is operating in, you may still be able to use our legacy EasyRoutes Delivery Driver for Web product.

 Have you attempted to sign in too many times?

 To prevent abuse of our systems, if too many failed sign in attempts have occured we will block your device and/or phone number for a few hours.